Greece Scours Sea For Survivors Of horrific Migrant Boat Sinking - UrduPoint

 Greece Scours Sea For Survivors Of 'horrific' Migrant Boat Sinking

-As relatives in the migrants' home countries frantically sought details of their loved ones, the coastguard said 78 bodies had been recovered and 104 people have been plucked out of the water alive so far.
+As relatives in the migrants' home countries frantically sought details of their loved ones, the coastguard said 78 bodies had been recovered and 104 people saved from the sea so far.

-There are fears that hundreds more could be missing, based on testimony from survivors and the fact that no women and children had yet been rescued.
+But hundreds more may be missing, judging from the testimony from survivors and the fact that no women and children have yet been rescued.

 "This could be the worst maritime tragedy in Greece in recent years," Stella Nanou of the UNHCR refugee agency told state broadcaster ERT.

+One survivor told hospital doctors in Kalamata that he had seen a hundred children in the boat's hold, ERT reported.

-"It's really horrific," UNHCR staffer Erasmia Roumana told AFP at the port of Kalamata, adding that the survivors were "in a very bad psychological situation".
+"It's really horrific," UNHCR staffer Erasmia Roumana told AFP at the port of Kalamata.

-"Many are under shock, they are so overwhelmed," she said.
+"Many are in shock, they are so overwhelmed," she said.
 "Many of them worry about the people they travelled with, families or friends."
-Pictures handed out by the coastguard showed a rusty blue boat with scores of people crammed on deck.
+Photographs handed out by the coastguard showed a rusty blue boat with scores of people crammed on deck.

+"It was like an abandoned ship... we saw no lifesavers or lifejackets either on (the migrants) or the boat," local rescuer Constantinos Vlachonikolos told Proto Programma radio.

-Two patrol boats, a navy frigate, three helicopters and nine other ships searched the waters west of the Peloponnese peninsula, one of the deepest parts of the Mediterranean, a coastguard spokeswoman told AFP.
+"We've never seen anything like this before."
+Two patrol boats, a navy frigate, three helicopters and nine other ships were searching the waters west of the Peloponnese peninsula, one of the deepest parts of the Mediterranean, a coastguard spokeswoman told AFP.

 Greece has declared three days of mourning over the tragedy and a senior prosecutor has been assigned to investigate.